clho40/Mediation/mediation_adapter_mopub/README.md

 ```

 - Check [this](https://pub.dev/packages/mopub_flutter/example) link to see example dart code for mopub_flutter SDK.
-After you changed the 'ad_unit_id' to IDs created by custom event configuration process, Huawei ads will be succesfully shown in the flutter project using Mopub mediation.
+After 'ad_unit_id' is changed  to IDs created by custom event configuration process, Huawei ads will be succesfully shown in the flutter project using Mopub mediation.

 ### Code Examples